Basic leucine zipper and W2 domain-containing protein 2: Interactions

 EIF2S2 and ORF4 work to synthesize and replicate BZW2.
 PSTPIP1 and NEK4 are regulatory proteins that help in the functionality of BZW2.
 SNW1, a spliceosome protein, splices BZW2 mRNA variants.
-The protein rep is apart of SARS-CoV-2 virus and inhibits translation of BZW2.
+The protein rep is part of SARS-CoV-2 virus and inhibits translation of BZW2.

 Clinical significance

 Cancer

 BZW2 has been studied to determine its role in multiple cancers.
 Overall, the studies all showed that upregulation of BZW2 lead to more severe forms of cancer, higher rate of mortality, and increased likeliness of reoccurrence.

 A 2019 study focused on the effect of BZW2 in colorectal cancer.
 It found that upregulation of BZW2 promoted tumor growth and had a downstream upregulation effect on c-Myc, a proto-oncogene.
 A second study from 2020 determined this upregulation also had a positive effect on the activation of the ERK/MAPK pathway.

 In hepatocellular carcinoma, osteosarcoma, lung adenocarcinoma, and muscle-invasive bladder cancer, overexpression of BZW2 lead to overactivation of the AKT/mTOR signaling pathway by increasing phosphorylation of AKT and mTOR.
 The AKT/mTOR pathway is an important intracellular signaling pathway that regulates the cell cycle.
 When the pathway activity is increased, cells proliferated at a higher rate and apoptosis decreases, leading to tumor growth.